demisto/content/Packs/TIM_Processing/Playbooks/playbook-TIM_-_Indicators_Exclusion_By_Related_Incidents_README.md

-This playbooks allows you to filter indicators according to the number of incidents the indicator is related to.
+This playbooks allows you to exclude indicators according to the number of incidents the indicator is related to.
 The indicator query is "investigationsCount:>=X" where X is the number of related incidents to the indicator that you set.
+Excluded indicators are located in the Cortex XSOAR exclusion list and are removed from all of their related incidents and future ones.
+The purpose of excluding these indicators is to reduce the amount internal and common indicators appearing in many incidents and showing only relevant indicators.
+Creating exclusions can also accelerate performance.
 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.